Will A Wound Heal Faster Exposed To Air Or Covered?

 A well-dressed wound doesn’t get infected.

-If a fresh wound is kept covered, it keeps the skin cells from drying out and forming a scab, which ultimately minimizes the chances of scarring at the site of the wound.
-Covering an injury does a lot of good things, including keeping it moist, which promotes better skin healing.
+If a new wound is kept covered, it keeps the skin cells from drying out and forming a scab, ultimately minimizing the chances of scarring at the site of the wound.
+Covering an injury does many good things, including keeping it moist, which promotes better skin healing.

 Covering A Wound With Band-Aid Will Accelerate Wound Healing

 In 1962, researcher George Winters once and for all quashed the debate over Band-Aids.
-He compared wound healing in dry and moist environments and found the latter to be much better.
-The paper he published in Nature notes that “It has been found that epithelization is retarded by the dry scab which normally covers a superficial wound, and if the formation of the scab is prevented, the rate of epithelization is markedly increased.”
+He compared wound healing in dry and moist environments and found the latter worked much better.
+The paper he published in Nature notes, “It has been found that epithelization is retarded by the dry scab which normally covers a superficial wound, and if the formation of the scab is prevented, the rate of epithelization is markedly increased.”

 Further research has shown that a moist environment also accelerates the building of new blood vessels in the injured area (angiogenesis), in addition to old and damaged tissues being broken down and cleaned away, making way for new cells.

-Covering a wound also significantly reduces the chances of infection, as it keeps germs, dirt and (potentially unclean) water from coming in contact with the injury.
-This is a good thing, because if germs, dirt and other unwanted things do reach the site of the injury, you might get an infection!
+Covering a wound also significantly reduces the chances of infection, as it keeps germs, dirt, and (potentially unclean) water from coming in contact with the injury.
+This is a good thing because if unwanted things do reach the injury site, you might get an infection!

 This is one reason why wounds in our mouths heal faster and without much scarring.
-The moisture from the mucus in the mouth and the saliva keep the wound in a nice moist environment.
-Saliva also has many chemicals that accelerate the healing process.
+The moisture from the mucus in the mouth and the saliva keep the wound in a nice, moist environment.
+Saliva also has molecules that accelerate the healing process.

 A bandage or dressing, in contrast, offers added comfort and cushioning to the wound.
 It also protects against re-injuring the spot, which is another plus.

-All in all, it’s best to cover your wounds, as it helps in protecting your body and accelerating the healing process!
+Overall, it’s best to cover your wounds, as it helps protect your body and accelerate the healing process!

 References (click to expand)